live@CIRMMT: Stenhammar Quartet & Sarah Jo Kirsch

 For string quartet and electronics.
 Duration: 15’

 Sleight of Hand is a celebration of my maternal grandfather’s creative spirit.
-Born to immigrant Canadian parents early in the twentieth century, Henry Mueller was a rural Manitoban farmer, but also a self-taught designer and builder.
-He crafted a curious array of handiworks ranging from small rockets to golf carts.
-He even constructed his own billiards table, including the cues.
-An amateur musician, Henry once modified a vacuum cleaner such that it silently and discretely delivered pressurized air to his player piano, rendering the instrument a hands-free pianola (feet-free, more accurately—no pumping required!).
-He was also a hobbyist magician, and a big hit at my tenth birthday party.
+Born to immigrant parents early in the twentieth century, Henry Mueller was a rural Manitoban farmer, but also a self-taught designer and builder.
+He crafted a curious array of handiworks ranging from small rockets to his own golf cart.
+He even constructed a billiards table, including the cues.
+An amateur musician, Henry modified his player piano such that a remotely situated vacuum cleaner discreetly delivered pressurized air to it, rendering the instrument a hands-free pianola (feet-free, more accurately—no pumping required!).
+He was also a hobbyist magician, and a big hit at my seventh birthday party.

-My grandfather was always up to date on the very latest technological innovations.
-He was famously the first in his town to own a television.
-Then came the 16 mm movie camera and projector.
-In the 1930s, he began making home movies featuring all the film trickery of the day—reverse motion, stop motion, substitution splicing, and so on.
+My grandfather was always up to date on the latest technological innovations.
+He was famously the first in his town to own a television, that 1950s marvel of home entertainment.
+But Henry had already been experimenting with a 16 mm camera and projector in the ‘40s, making home movies that featured all the film trickery of the day—reverse motion, stop motion, substitution splicing, and so on.
 These short films, which were dusted off and shown in family basements from time to time, made a strong impression on me as a child and no doubt influenced my own creative pursuits later in life.
-Sleight of Hand, for string quartet and electronics, is intended to reflect the playful and mischievous nature of my grandfather’s creative diversions, as well as the sense of nostalgia that they evoke.
+Sleight of Hand, for string quartet and electronics, is intended to reflect the playfully mischievous nature of my grandfather’s creative diversions, as well as the sense of nostalgia that they evoke.

 Örjan Sandred: A Ghazal (2017)